-If a student feels that he/she has been unjustly treated, reprimanded, or denied his/her rights, the student should avail himself/herself of the appeals review process.
+If a student feels that he/she has been unjustly treated, reprimanded, or denied their rights, the student should avail themselves of the appeals review process.
 There are two avenues of redress for students with grievances: the first course of action is an internal appeals review and should the student be unsatisfied with this decision, then he/she can avail himself/herself of a second or external appeals review.